mayowaolatunji/ethereum-org-website/src/content/developers/docs/standards/index.md

 - [ERC-777](/developers/docs/standards/tokens/erc-777/) - **(NOT RECOMMENDED)** A token standard improving over ERC-20.
 - [ERC-1155](/developers/docs/standards/tokens/erc-1155/) - A token standard which can contain both fungible and non-fungible assets.
 - [ERC-4626](/developers/docs/standards/tokens/erc-4626/) - A tokenized vault standard designed to optimize and unify the technical parameters of yield-bearing vaults.
+- [ERC-4337](src/content/developers/docs/standards/tokens/erc-4337.md) -An Ethereum standard that enables account abstraction, allowing user accounts to become smart accounts without modifying the consensus layer.
+This enables a single account to have the combined functionalities of smart contracts and Externally Owned Accounts (EOAs).

 Learn more about [token standards](/developers/docs/standards/tokens/).